• Skip to primary navigation

 • Heat oven to 400 degrees Fahrenheit.

-• Heat a skillet to medium-low on the stove top.
-Add 1 Tbsp. of olive oil to the pan.
-Add the minced garlic once the oil is heated and sauté for 2-3 minutes, stirring often.
+• Place a large skillet on the stove top and heat to medium.
+Once heated, add 1 Tbsp. of olive oil.
+Add the minced garlic and sauté for 1-2 minutes, or until fragrant, stirring often.

 Notes